rexlabsio/data-transfer-object/docs/common_use_cases.md

 # Common Use Cases

 DTOs are a practical helper to effectively extend php's type system.
-DTOs are abstract, they are low level, for this reason they can be useful in many domains and scenarios.
+DTOs are abstract, they are low level, and for this reason they can be useful in many domains and scenarios.

 ## Http APIs